NVIDIA/nvmath-python/README.md

 # nvmath-python: NVIDIA Math Libraries for the Python Ecosystem

 nvmath-python brings the power of the NVIDIA math libraries to the Python ecosystem.
-The package aims to provide intuitive pythonic APIs that provide users full access to all the features offered by NVIDIA's libraries in a variety of execution spaces. nvmath-python works seamlessly with existing Python array/tensor frameworks and focuses on providing functionality that is missing from those frameworks.
+The package aims to provide intuitive pythonic APIs giving users full access to all features offered by NVIDIA's libraries in a variety of execution spaces. nvmath-python works seamlessly with existing Python array/tensor frameworks and focuses on providing functionality that is missing from those frameworks.

 ## Some Examples

+Below are a few representative examples showcasing the three main categories of features nvmath-python offers: host, device, and distributed APIs.

+### Host APIs

-Using the nvmath-python API allows access to all parameters of the underlying NVIDIA cuBLASLt library.
-Some of these parameters are unavailable in other wrappings of NVIDIA's C-API libraries.
+Host APIs are called from host code but can execute in any supported execution space (CPU or GPU).
+The following example shows how to compute a matrix multiplication on CuPy matrices.
+Using the nvmath-python API allows access to *all* parameters of the underlying NVIDIA cuBLASLt library, a distinguishing feature of nvmath-python from other wrappings of NVIDIA's C-API libraries.

 ```python
 import cupy as cp